compmetagen/micca/doc/source/phyloseq.rst

     :align: center
     :scale: 75%

-Now we test whether the seasons differ significantly from each other using the permutational ANOVA (PERMANOVA) analysis:
+At this point, we test whether the seasons differ significantly from each other using the permutational ANOVA (PERMANOVA) analysis:

 .. code-block:: R